Gohla/pie/tutorial/src/2_incrementality/5_context/index.md

 It took us a while, but now we've implemented an incremental build system with dynamic dependencies 🎉.
 Let's set up an example to see the fruits of our labour.

-[//]: # (Normally we would write tests to confirm the behaviour, but it turns out that testing both minimality &#40;incrementality&#41; and correctness is not easy, as it requires a lot of testing infrastructure.)

-[//]: # (Therefore, we will define minimality and correctness in the next chapter, set up this infrastructure, test these properties, and fix any issues that pop up.)

-[//]: # ()
-[//]: # (But before we do that, let's set up a small example to see the fruits of our labour. )

 ## Incrementality Example